 But if you start using the clicker along with visual cues such as specific gestures and commands, your puppy will learn to do them on cue.

-To graduate eventually to merely the gesture or command, you have to use them consistently with the clicker initially.
+To eventually graduate to merely the gesture or command, you have to use them consistently with the clicker.

 Also, make sure you use the same gesture or command each time, or you won’t make much progress.